kramarenko104/spring-boot-microservices-eshop/README.md

 - config-server (port 8888) loads application profiles from gitHub resource
 - Turbine dashboard runs on port 7777.
 Run it: http://localhost:7777/hystrix => http://localhost:7777/turbine.stream?cluster=default
 - Hystrix, LoadBalancer are enabled for cart-service, order-service that call other microservices
+- Info concerning actions with user's cart (add/remove product) is sent to Kafka
 - REST requests for cart-service:
 - - add {quantity} of product with {productId} to cart for user with {userId}:
 POST localhost:8094/cart/users/{userId}/products/{productId}?quantity={quantity}